Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Due to the aesthetic quality this cultivar is highly sought after.

-Globular in shape, predominantly a green/grey colour with purplish longitudinal and transverse striping, creating an almost plaid effect.
+Description: Globular in shape, predominantly a green/grey colour with purplish longitudinal and transverse striping, creating an almost plaid effect.
 There are eight distinct, broad, vertical ribs that are slightly raised with shallow furrows in between.
 On top of the ribs are minute axillary shoots in a continuous series on each node of the stem .
-Very distinctive.

 Photo gallery: Alphabetical listing of Cactus and Succulent pictures published in this site.